jiayiliujiayi/work/worklogs.md

 #### integrating all the patients

+ - [ ] email mark and Jeff the normal UMAP, plots, singler and immuclassifier and marker gene levels
  - [ ] patient info
      - [ ] imaging progression pending :red_circle: asked Pat
     - [ ] update events